 Reactive customer service is when a customer has a question while browsing your website, contacts you via different communication channels and waits for a response.
 This is the standard customer service that most companies provide.

-Proactive customer service means anticipating customer issues and addressing them proactively through a number of communication channels (including forums, FAQs, knowledge base, and instructional videos).
+Proactive customer service means anticipating customer issues and addressing them proactively through various communication channels (including forums, FAQs, knowledge bases, and instructional videos).
 Reaching out to your customers to inform them about a problem before they have experienced it is an example of proactive customer service.
-Proactive customer service has the power to get your customers live for your brand.
+Proactive customer service has the power to get your customers to live for your brand.

 Why is Proactive Support Important?

-Proactive customer support offers a number of benefits for your business.
+Proactive customer support offers several benefits for your business.
 These are:

-• Take charge of communication – By being proactive you can get involved in what your customers are saying about your brand in private and on social media.
+- Take charge of communication – By being proactive, you can get involved in what your customers say about your brand privately and on social media.
 You will also get a chance to engage with them in a way that puts your business in a favorable light.

-• Acquire new customers – By being proactive you will get the opportunities to reach out to prospective customers, and encourage them to switch to your brand.
+- Acquire new customers—By being proactive, you will have opportunities to reach out to prospective customers and encourage them to switch to your brand.

-• Retain existing customers – When you proactively reach out to your customers, even when they haven’t mentioned you directly, it deepens the relationship.
-With social media customer service on the rage, you will need to go that extra mile to exceed their expectations of good customer service.
+- Retain existing customers—Proactively reaching out to your customers, even when they haven’t mentioned you directly, deepens the relationship.
+With social media customer service on the rise, you will need to go the extra mile to exceed their expectations of good customer service.

-• Create brand advocates – Proactive customer service offers the chance to turn your customers into brand advocates.
-Studies show that a happy customer will tell at least 3 people about their experience.
+- Create brand advocates—Proactive customer service offers the chance to turn your customers into brand advocates.
+Studies show that a happy customer will tell at least three people about their experience.

-• Protection against escalation – You can avoid a social crisis by early identification negativity surrounding your brand.
+- Protection against escalation – You can avoid a social crisis by identifying negativity surrounding your brand early.

-This shows that proactive is the way to go for customer service.
-While reactive customer service will cover your base, proactive customer service will take customer satisfaction and loyalty to a whole new level.
-According to a study by inContact, consumers were generally positive with proactive service.
-In fact, 87% of adults surveyed are happy to be contacted proactively by different companies regarding customer service issues.
+This shows that proactive customer service is the way to go.
+While reactive customer service will cover your base, proactive customer service will take customer satisfaction and loyalty to a new level.
+According to a study by inContact, consumers were generally positive about proactive service.
+87% of adults surveyed are happy to be contacted proactively by different companies regarding customer service issues.

 So How to Introduce Proactive Customer Service in Your Business?